Gyuri1/Secure_Workload_Policy/README.md

 # How to install:

+Piease

-Piease install `tetpyclient` python package, like this way:
+1. install `tetpyclient` python package, like this way:

 `pip install tetpyclient`

+2. copy this repo files into a working directory.

 # How to use: